keigodasu/compare-current-offsets/README.md

 pip3 install -r requirements.txt
 ```

+or use executable binary on Linux

 ## how to use

-use executable binary on Linux
+example of using executable binary

 ```
 $ dist/compare-current-offsets --consumer-group "app-A" --source-broker "1.1.1.1:9092" --destination-broker "2.2.2.2:9092"